Developing a Social Media Strategy

 Questions about social media?
 Contact Public Relations.

-What do you plan to achieve with social media?
+1. What goals and objectives do you plan to achieve with social media?

 - Students (prospective, current, international)